nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Delete interests: `deleteInt`

-Delete interest(s) from a batchmate.
+Delete interest(s) from a specified batchmate.

 Format: `deleteInt INDEX INTEREST [MORE_INTERESTS]...`

 * Deletes interest(s) from the batchmate at the specific INDEX in the __currently displayed list__.
 Refer to the section on _Notes about parameters_ at the start of [Features](#features) for more details.

 Examples:
-* `deleteInt 1 baking` deletes the interest `baking` from the 1st batchmate in the currently displayed list.
+* `deleteInt 1 AI` deletes the interest `AI` from the 1st batchmate in the currently displayed list.
-* `deleteInt 3 baking tennis` deletes the interests `baking` and `tennis` from the 3rd batchmate in the currently displayed list.
+* `deleteInt 3 AI SWE` deletes the interests `AI` and `SWE` from the 3rd batchmate in the currently displayed list.

 ### Find batchmates by interests: `findInt`